-[These first two paragraphs are electronic translations of the original Norwegian from the following source: Kari Michelsen: Musikkhandel i Norge (Music Publishers in Norway), Chapter 10, pp 216-219.
-University of Oslo: 2010.
-Editorial additions are in yellow print and bracketed.]
+(The first two paragraphs are electronic translations of the original Norwegian from the following source: Kari Michelsen: Musikkhandel i Norge (Music Publishers in Norway), Chapter10, pp 216-219.
+University of Oslo: 2010.)

-Theodora Nicoline Meldal Cormontan was born June 9, 1840 in Beitstad in the county of Nord Trøndelag in Norway, the daughter of Reverend Even Meldal Schjelderup Cormontan (1798-1893).
+Theodora Nicoline Meldal Cormontan was born June 9, 1840 in Beitstad in North Trøndelag, Norway, the daughter of pastor Even Meldal Schjelderup Cormontan (1798-1893).
 In 1847 the family moved to Arendal, and settled in the parsonage.
 [Her Confirmation Records from the Trinity Church in Arendal note that she was baptized on September 20, 1840 and confirmed on April 19, 1857.]
-In 1865 there were 15 people living in the parsonage, including the pastor, a son Nicolai [Hans], and three daughters [Eivinda, Theodora, and Marie], all unmarried and all in their twenties.
-Theodora probably received music training with F.W.
-Thoschlag before continuing her studies in Copenhagen during the 1860s.
-As a singer, she later appeared in several concerts.
-Probably in 1879 Theodora became a music publisher, developing a significant music shop and a fairly extensive music rental library in Arendal.
-From the many advertisements for her music shop, we see that she was well up to date with inventory.
+In 1865 there were 15 people there, including the pastor, his son [Hans] Nicolai and three daughters, all unmarried, and all in their twenties.
+Theodora probably studied music with F.W.
+Thoschlag before she studied further in Copenhagen during the 1860s.
+As a singer she later appeared in several concerts.
+Presumably in 1879 Theodora became a music publisher, developing a significant music business and a fairly extensive music rental library in Arendal.
+Of the many ads from the music trade, we see that she was well up to date with inventory.

-In February, 1886 the old parsonage burned down, and the same year the bank collapsed in Arendal.
-The following year Theodora, her father, and one of her sisters immigrated to Illinois [Minnesota], USA.
-She made a living as a music teacher and died in Decorah, Iowa in 1922.
+In February, 1886 the old rectory burned down, and the same year the bank collapsed in Arendal.
+The following year Theodora, her father, and one of the sisters immigrated to Illinois [Minnesota], USA.
+She supported herself as a music teacher and died in Decorah, Iowa in 1922.

 [The following is based on research done by Michael Jorgensen.
 Valuable information was provided by Nancy Clasen, great-great granddaughter of Marie Cormontan Lyders]:

-On November 4, 1887, the Renville Weekly News reported “The concert given by Miss Theodora Cormanton [sic] with the assistance of Mrs. Lyders [her younger sister Marie] and Miss Louisa [Marie’s daughter] was a great musical treat and a decided success.
+On November 4, 1887, the Renville Weekly News reported “The concert given by Miss Theodora Cormanton [sic] with the assistance of Mrs. Lyders and Miss Louisa [Maria’s daughter—also known as Louise] was a great musical treat and a decided success.
 Miss Cormanton is a capital musician, a fine singer, and is highly spoken of in musical circles and those who did not attend missed a rare treat.”
-Even, Theodora, and Eivinda all moved to Franklin, MN in 1888, where C.G.V. owned and operated the first drug store in Franklin.
-Hans appears to have joined the family a few years later.
-In 1888 C.G.V. was elected to the first town council, and served several years as a town councilman.
+Hans, Christian, Theodora, and Eivinda all moved to Franklin, MN in 1887 or 1888, where Christian owned and operated the Franklin Drug Store.
+Christian served several years as a town councilman.

-Twin City newspapers reported in October, 1889 that Eivinda and Theodora Cormontan were in St. Paul where Theodora was the plaintiff in the U.S. Circuit Court.
-Theodora brought suit against the Chicago, Milwaukee and St. Paul Railway Company for damages from injuries received in Granite Falls, MN on December 3, 1887.
-She was returning to nearby Sacred Heart after a day of teaching music lessons.
+Newspaper clippings from the St. Paul Daily Globe in October, 1889 report that Eivinda and Theodora Cormontan were in St. Paul attending court.
+Theodora brought suit against the Chicago, Milwaukee and St. Paul Railway Company for damages from injuries received in Granite Falls, MN in 1887.
+She was probably traveling to or from nearby Sacred Heart.
 The train lurched forward as Theodora was boarding, causing her to fall and resulting in a spinal injury that left her partially paralyzed.
 The jury found in favor of the plaintiff and awarded her $5,000 damages.

 Theodora was in St. Paul again in March of 1891, according to the composition date written on one of her manuscripts.
-In 1891 C.G.V. was advertising his business in newspapers published in the towns of Franklin and Morton in Renville County, Minnesota.
-By 1892 Theodora played the organ for two area churches, conducted choirs, and taught music lessons.
+Also by 1891 Christian was advertising his business in newspapers published in the towns of Franklin and Morton in Renville County, Minnesota.
+By 1892 [in Franklin] Theodora played organ for at least two area churches, conducted choirs, and taught music lessons.
 The Morton Enterprise reported in April of that year “The lady [Theodora] is certainly an excellent teacher in vocal as well as instrumental music.”
-Also by 1892 she was traveling to nearby Morton, where she taught approximately fifty students.
-Around this time she saw several of her Norwegian language hymns published in a Norwegian magazine entitled Ungdommens Ven (The Youth's Friend) and subsequently in a Norwegian Evangelical Lutheran songbook called the Frydetoner (Joyful Songs).
+Also by 1892 she was traveling to nearby Morton, where she taught approximately fifty students. around this time she saw several of her Norwegian language hymns published in a Norwegian magazine entitled Ugdommens Ven (The Youth's Friend) and subsequently in a Norwegian Evangelical Lutheran hymnal called the Frydetoner (Joyful Songs).
 Her father Even Cormontan died in Franklin in 1893.
-C.G.V. and Hans were among a group of founders of the Concordia Evangelical Lutheran church in Franklin in 1898.
+Christian and Hans were among a group of founders of the Concordia Evangelical Lutheran church in Franklin.
 Seven of Theodora’s manuscripts carry dates that indicate that they were composed or edited while she lived in Franklin.
-A number of the undated works were also written there.
+It is likely that a number of the undated works were also written there.

-Otto Schmidt (1873-1946) was a Norwegian Evangelical Lutheran pastor in Decorah and assumed a leading role in the erection of the Aase Haugen Home.
-In 1915 he resigned as pastor of the Decorah Lutheran Church to manage the Home, continuing in that position until 1944.
-His wife Mollie played the piano for the people at the Home, including Theodora, and that is how Theodora knew Mollie and knew of her abilities as a pianist.
-According to oral tradition passed on by the Schmidt family, Mollie played some of Theodora’s music and, before she died, Theodora gave Mollie the manuscripts.
-Mollie's daughter, Carola M. Schmidt (1903-1975), trained as a nurse and took care of Mollie until Mollie died in 1933, and later took care of her father Otto and also worked at the Home.
+Otto Schmidt (1873-1946) was a Lutheran pastor in Decorah and “the guiding spirit” in the erection of the Aase Haugen Home.
+In 1915 he resigned as pastor of the Decorah Lutheran Church to manage the home, continuing in that position until 1944.
+His wife Mollie played the piano for the people there, including Theodora, and that is how Theodora knew her and knew she was a pianist.
+According to oral tradition passed on by the Schmidt family, Mollie played some of Theodora’s music and before she died, Theodora gave Mollie the manuscripts.
+Mollie's daughter, Carola M. Schmidt (1903-1975), trained as a nurse and took care of Mollie until Mollie died in 1934, and later took care of Otto and also worked at the Home.
 Carola received Theodora’s music from her mother Mollie.
-When Carola died, Barb Schmidt Nelson received the music from her aunt and stored it at her home in St. Peter, Minnesota until 2011, when she gave the manuscripts, along with other music, to Bonnie and Michael Jorgensen of St. Peter.
-The Jorgensens donated the scores to the National Library of Norway in 2015.
+When Carola died, Barb Schmidt Nelson received the music and stored it at her home in St. Peter until 2011, when she gave the manuscripts along with other music to Bonnie and Michael Jorgensen of St. Peter.

-Michael is a Professor of Music (voice) at Gustavus Adolphus College in St. Peter, while Bonnie is a professional pianist, having served as staff accompanist at Minnesota State University in Mankato, Minnesota and accompanist at Gustavus.
+Michael is a Professor of Music (voice) at Gustavus Adolphus College in St. Peter, while Bonnie is a professional pianist.
 Michael began to research Theodora and discovered that she is still remembered in Norway.
 The Jorgensens decided to promote the life and music of Theodora Cormontan through various outlets, including a website, newsletters, and lecture/recitals.
-They hope to generate interest in this first-generation Norwegian-American woman composer and a critical reappraisal of her life and music in the United States and Norway.

 Theodora dated a few of her works.
-The earliest dated manuscript in the collection comes from 1876 and the latest 1908, though cataloging numbers she assigned to most of her manuscripts seem to indicate she was still composing at least until 1913.
-Kari Michelsen writes that Theodora's first published works date from 1875 (in Norway).
-The last published work in the Jorgensen holdings dates from 1905 (in the United States), so it appears that Theodora's activity as a composer spanned from approximately 1870 (when she was 30) to 1915.
+Of the music we found, the earliest dated manuscript is 1876 and the latest 1908, though cataloging number she assigned to most of her manuscripts seem to indicate she was still composing at least until 1913.
+Kari Michaelsen writes that Theodora's first published works date from 1875 (in Norway).
+The last published work in the Jorgensen collection dates from 1905 (in the United States), so it appears that Theodora's activity as a composer spanned from approximately 1970 (when she was 30) to 1915.
 A small percentage of Theodora's manuscripts have opus numbers.
 Many of these numbers seem to indicate compositions that were published.
 It appears that opus numbers through the 40s were assigned to works by Theodora that were published in Europe, mostly by her own publishing company in Arendal, Norway.
 Opus numbers in the 50s were published in the United States (including Minneapolis, Philadelphia, and Chicago).
-There are several unpublished manuscripts with much higher opus numbers, going as high as Op.
+However, there are several unpublished manuscripts with much higher opus numbers, going as high as Op.
 140. Theodora also assigned what might be described as a catalog number to approximately 3/4 of her compositions in manuscript.
 These numbers range from the 200s to the 900s.
 Works assigned lower numbers were written earlier than works with higher numbers.
 There are enough manuscripts with catalog numbers that appear with (and correlate with) dated manuscripts to permit a general dating of all of Cormontan's manuscripts with catalog numbers.